elektrotehnika/digel-asic-labs-fa24/lab3/README.md

 </center>

+Separating files and logic into control and datapath is generally a good idea due to various reasons:
+- Modularity and scalability: Focusing on the data operations and control logic independently simplifies the design process and makes maintaining, updating, verification, and debugging much easier.
+- Reusability and parallelism: Datapath components can be reused across different designs and also designed to exploit parallelism, which enhances efficiency and improves performance.
+- Optimization and efficiency: Synthesis can apply different optimizations to the datapath (say, for speed and area) and control logic (say, for state minimization) and map RTL code into target technology more efficiently.

 Unlike the FIR filter from the last lab, in which the testbench constantly provided stimuli, the GCD algorithm has a variable latency.
 In other words, the number of cycles for the module to compute the output is **not** constant.
 This is common for many modules; therefore, they must indicate when the output is valid and when they are ready to receive new inputs.
 This is accomplished through a ready-valid interface.
 A block diagram and module declaration of the GCD top level are presented below:

 <p align="center">